Warning: Late repayment can cause you serious money problems. For help, go to moneyhelper.org.uk

 Credit cards can be used to pay for goods or services or to withdraw money from a cash machine.

-Please note that if you use a credit card to withdraw cash form an ATM you will be charged a withdrawal fee and incur interest on that amount of money you withdraw.
+Please note that if you use a credit card to withdraw cash from an ATM you will be charged a withdrawal fee and incur interest on that amount of money you withdraw.

 They are used in the same way as debit cards but with a crucial difference.
 When you spend using a debit card, the money comes directly from your bank account.
 When you use a credit card, you are borrowing money from the card issuer until you pay off your balance.